55nknown/adclass/docs/tfnn.md

 1. Collect training data for the NNs
 2. Train the frame-finder model on the collected images
-3. Train the image comparison model on some reference ads
-4. Create an ad identification backend with TF.js
+3. Create an ad identification backend with some algorithm
-5. Integrate the ad identification client and the TFLite frame-finder
+4. Integrate the ad identification client and the TFLite frame-finder

 ## QA